metacpan/metacpan-cpan-extracted/distros/X/XML-Minify/README.md

 What you can find between first level children is not supposed to be meaningful data then we we can safely remove formatting here.
 For instance we can remove a carriage return between prolog and a processing instruction (or even inside a DTD).

 In addition again, the minifier will _smartly_ remove blanks between tags.
 By _smart_ I mean that it will not remove blanks if we are in a leaf (more chances to be meaningful blanks) or if the node contains something that will persist (a _not removed_ comment/cdata/PI, or a piece of text not empty).
-The meaningfulness of blanks is given by a DTD if present and we respect obviously respect this (except if you decide the contrary with ignore\_dtd).
+The meaningfulness of blanks can be given by a DTD.
+Then if a DTD is present and \*protects some nodes\*, we oviously respect this.
+But you can decide to change this behaviour with \*\*ignore\_dtd\*\* option.

 If there is no DTD (very often), we are blind and simply use the approach I just described above (keep blanks in leafs, remove blanks in nodes if all siblings contains only blanks).